Aider-AI/aider/aider/website/_posts/2024-08-26-sonnet-seems-fine.md

 between runs with identical prompts.

-It's worth noting that these results would not capture any changes made to the Anthropic web chat's use of Sonnet.
+It's worth noting that these results would not capture any changes made to Anthropic web chat's use of Sonnet.

 <div class="chart-container" style="position: relative; height:400px; width:100%">
     <canvas id="sonnetPerformanceChart"></canvas>